How Far Back Can The IRS Audit You: Understanding Your Tax Returns?

 The IRS generally only has three years to initiate a tax audit after you file, but there are exceptions to this rule.
+The IRS can audit tax returns for a specific period depending on the situation.
 If you significantly understate your income, the IRS can go back six years.
 The agency can go back an unlimited amount of time for civil fraud or unfiled returns.
+In cases of fraud or if a return was never filed, the IRS can audit tax returns indefinitely, without a statute of limitations.
+In typical cases, the maximum amount of time the IRS can audit is three years, but this extends to six years for substantial understatements and is unlimited for fraud.

 Wondering if your tax returns are subject to an audit?
 Concerned that a recent audit request involves a return that’s past the audit statute of limitations?
 Need representation for an upcoming audit?
 Then, contact us at Damien’s Law today.